felipeflorencio/Swift-Snippets/README.md

 <details>
 <summary>UITextView</summary>

-Colletion of helpers functions for UITextView and the way to use in your project.
+Collection of helpers functions for UITextView and the way to use in your project.

 Can be just a class or a extension, you can chose what is the best for your implementation / need.

+Link to the folder: [link](UI/UITextView)

 - `Auto adjust UITextView*`: snippet for you adjust your UITextView according to the text size;